csaez/rigicon/docs/library.md

 The data format is the one used by Softimage, for furter details refer to [NurbsCurveList.Get2](http://download.autodesk.com/global/docs/softimage2014/en_us/sdkguide/si_om/NurbsCurveList.Get2.html).

+    curve = Application.Selection(0)
+    item = library.LibraryItem(curve.Name)
+    item.data = curve.ActivePrimitive.Geometry.Get2()

 ### LibraryItem.`file`
-Gives read only acces to the on disk file with the data.
+Gives read only acces to the filepath with the data on disk.

 ### LibraryItem.`destroy()`
 This method destroy all the dependencies of the LibraryItem, returns `True` if the operation was succesfull, otherwise it returns `False`.

-    import rigicon.library as lib
-    # remove first library item
-    item = lib.items.pop(0)
+    from rigicon import library
+    for item in library.get_items():
+        if item.name == "delete_me":
             item.destroy()